 When she has downtime, Jen enjoys relaxing with friends, surfing the internet (most likely Buzzfeed) and completing as many crossword puzzles as she can!

 Social Media Editor — Andrew Street

-Andrew is a junior public and mass communications major with a minor in professional writing.
+Andrew is a senior public and mass communications major with a minor in professional writing.
 He is thrilled to elevate his contributions to The Signal through his passion for social media.
-In addition to writing for the paper, Andrew can be found at the Lion’s Television station where he lends a hand with audio, as well as serving your entertainment needs at the TCNJ box office.
+In addition to writing for the paper, Andrew can be found at the Lion’s Television station, where he lends a hand with audio, as well as serving your entertainment needs at the College’s box office.